Karen-Stewart80/Code-Connect-Collaborate/README.md

 ### TrelloBoard https://trello.com/b/dVMJvb08/code-connect-collaborate
 ### Description

 This social/work app allows developers to connect and collaborate with other developers on projects.
-Each developer has a brief profile with photo, their project description/link and what they are looking for eg. Front-end Dev.
-Easy 'Let's collaborate' and 'Let's connect' buttons allow messaging to begin.
+Each developer has a brief profile with photo, their project description/link and what they are looking for eg.  Back-end Developer might be looking for a Front-end developer to collaborate on a project.
+A user then can update the post to say they would like to be a part of the project.

  ### Instructions